Skip to Main Content

 Enhancing digital reading

 Do you find reading text in e-books and online journals challenging or uncomfortable?
-The purpose of this guide is to highlight built-in tools within e-book and and online journal platforms, and assistive applications which can make reading from the screen a better experience.
+This guide highlights built-in tools within e-book and online journal platforms, as well as assistive applications, to enhance your screen reading experience.

-Tools to enable bookmarking, highlighting and annotation can help you record key ideas, review, and make sense of what you are reading.
+Academic reading is different to reading for pleasure.
+Tools in many of our e-book platforms enable bookmarking, highlighting and annotation to help you record key ideas, review, and make sense of what you are reading.

 Alternative formats